-6 2.2 Current Supply Situation
+3 2.2 Current Supply Situation

-7 2.2.1 BC Hydro Service Obligation and Tariffs in the Fort Nelson Region
+4 2.2.1 BC Hydro Service Obligation and Tariffs in the Fort Nelson Region

-- 8 BC Hydro has an obligation to serve new customers within its service area who meet - 9 the terms and conditions of its electric tariff.
+5 BC Hydro has an obligation to serve new customers within its service area who meet

+6 the terms and conditions of its electric tariff.
 The service obligation is qualified by

-- pre-existing capacity or other constraints that could impact BC Hydro's ability to - 2 supply service. - Fort Nelson is currently served at Zone I rates and the service is regulated by the - 4 BCUC through the B.C.
+- 7 pre-existing capacity or other constraints that could impact BC Hydro's ability to - 8 supply service.

+9 Fort Nelson is currently served at Zone I rates and the service is regulated by the

+10 BCUC through the B.C.
 Utilities Commission Act.

-5 2.2.2 Alberta Service Obligations and Tariffs
+2.2.2 Alberta Service Obligations and Tariffs

-- 6 The Fort Nelson region is unique in that it is not directly connected to the rest of the - 7 B.C.
+- 2 The Fort Nelson region is unique in that it is not directly connected to the rest of the - B.C.
 Interconnected Electric System (BCIES).
-The Fort Nelson region is electrically - s connected to the Alberta Interconnected Electric System (AIES) and is therefore part - of the AESO control area. - In Alberta, both transmission service and electricity market services are provided by - the AESO; and the AESO is regulated by the Alberta Utilities Commission.
-The - Alberta Electric Utilities Act (EUA) was amended in 2008, with one result being a - modification of the AESO's obligations with respect to planning the transmission - system.
-Prior to the change, the AESO was to plan the transmission system based - on the needs of the market participants (of which BC Hydro was one); as modified, - the AESO's obligation under the EUA is to plan the system capability based on - 17 provincial needs.
-6 - The FTS is a unique rate provided to BC Hydro.
-A key distinction between this tariff - and the Demand Transmission Service (DTS) service provided to customers located - in Alberta is the FTS cost is only partially based on "postage stamp" embedded
+The Fort Nelson region is electrically - 4 connected to the Alberta Interconnected Electric System (AIES) and is therefore part - 5 of the AESO control area. - 6 In Alberta, both transmission service and electricity market services are provided by - 7 the AESO; and the AESO is regulated by the Alberta Utilities Commission.
+The - 8 Alberta Electric Utilities Act (EUA) was amended in 2008, with one result being a - 9 modification of the AESO's obligations with respect to planning the transmission - 10 system.
+Prior to the change, the AESO was to plan the transmission system based - on the needs of the market participants (of which BC Hydro was one); as modified, the AESO's obligation under the EUA is to plan the system capability based on

+- 13 provincial needs.6 - 14 The FTS is a unique rate provided to BC Hydro.
+A key distinction between this tariff - and the Demand Transmission Service (DTS) service provided to customers located - in Alberta is the FTS cost is only partially based on "postage stamp" embedded - 17 costs.
+If BC Hydro contracts for more than 38.5 MW, it must pay a component of the - 18 FTS that recovers its pro-rata share of upgrade costs to supply future load growth - (i.e., any increases above the currently 38.5 MW FTS level) and, should BC Hydro